-Beginning at the end of 2015, there are two pilot schemes under way for: (i) shorter trials; and (ii) flexible trials in the Courts, dealing with commercial cases.
-These are testing methods to make commercial matters cheaper and more efficient, and both schemes aim to reduce trial lengths (aiming to conclude cases within a year) primarily through reducing requirements in evidence (documentary and oral) and submissions.
-Cases heard through the shorter trials scheme to date have demonstrated costs and time savings, typically meeting the scheme's aim to conclude cases within a year.
-Both schemes are scheduled to run until 30 September 2018.
+Two schemes for: (i) shorter trials; and (ii) flexible trials in the BPC have undergone two-year trials and have now been made permanent.
+These attempt to make commercial matters cheaper and more efficient, and to reduce trial lengths (aiming to conclude cases within a year) primarily through reducing requirements in evidence (documentary and oral) and submissions.